Jammy2211/PyAutoLens/README.rst

     lens_galaxy = al.Galaxy(redshift=0.5, mass=sie)

-    """The source galaxy is at redshift 1.0, and its light profile is elliptical Exponential."""
+    """The source galaxy has an EllipticalExponential LightProfile and is at redshift 1.0."""

     exponential = al.lp.EllipticalExponential(
         centre=(0.3, 0.2),